 Lastly, the most common problem with any type of flow cell is that of bubbles getting stuck in the light path.
-Bubbles cause significant deviations from accurate measurement.
-Furthermore, since bubbles do not always remain in the flow cell throughout the course of measurements, not all samples will be influenced by their presence, leading to even greater inaccuracy across the run.
+Bubbles cause significant deviations from accurate measurement as they absorb a substantial amount of the light introduced to the cell.
+Furthermore, since bubbles do not always remain in the flow cell throughout the course of measurements, not all samples will be influenced by their presence leading to even greater inaccuracy across the run.